 This website is at the core of our research project.
 Here, we invite you to explore the different aspects of the project as it evolves, creating a live archive of the project.
 The website functions as a space for critical and creative reflection, bringing together and sharing the different aspects that make up the INSPIRE project.

-The website is structured so that you can get to know the artists and activists that are part of the project, learn more about the different research activities that are taking place, follow and participate in our news and events, and engage in a space that opens the possibility for collaborations between artists, activists and academics.
+The website is structured so that you can get to know the artists that are part of the project, learn more about the different research activities that are taking place, follow and participate in our news and events, and engage in a space that opens the possibility for collaborations between artists and academics.

 As a multi-disciplinary team, and particularly through this virtual platform, we hope to engage across different disciplines and different geographies, sharing ideas, showing our processes and creating a space that invites for collaboration and co-creation of knowledge on themes and topics related to art and artistic practices in the context of war, violent conflict and exile.